bens6477/apprentice-brewing/README.md

     * [How to make great tasting beer at home.](https://www.youtube.com/watch?v=T1l1oCyCZKo)
     * [Coopers Lager 40 Pint Home Brew Beer Kit, our experience - Part 1](https://www.youtube.com/watch?v=SkpxH7FxLxU)
     * [A Guide To Siphoning](https://www.youtube.com/watch?v=bYnQmyGlotQ)
+* The image displaying the website on different screens in this document was created using [Am I Responsive](http://ami.responsivedesign.is/)
 * The code to make the videos responsive was found at - https://www.smashingmagazine.com/2014/02/making-embedded-content-work-in-responsive-design/
 * The code to pan across the beer bubbles background image was taken from - https://stackoverflow.com/questions/33835096/css-to-pan-background-image-back-and-forth